rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Remove all other cables from MPPT.
 * Remove the interface bleding.
 * Remove PV Input and OUTPUT sockets with cables.
 Now it is possible.
+* Put away the interface blending
+### Remove MPPT
+* Remove screws which which fix the MPPT
+* Put away MMPT.
+### Remove BMS
+* Remove screws wich hold BMS to battery case.
+* Put away BMS
+### Remove remaining side blendings ###
+* Remove remaining side blending.
+* Put them away
+Now you can easier acces the battery.

+### Remove battery
+* Carefully remove a screws and conductors from one side of the battery block.
+* Carefully Remove all other metall parts.
+* Put away the battery.
+* Repeat it for all the remaining batteries.

 (For future vesion, use different cable color for different socket
 ### Assembly Steps
 1. Frame assembly